-Deteriorating traffic signage, fading pavement markings, worn pavement, and insufficient lighting in parking lots are all issues that can make circulation confusing and may result in safety concerns for users.
+Deteriorating traffic signage, poor or nonexistent pedestrian pathways, fading pavement markings, worn pavement, and insufficient lighting in parking lots are all issues that can make circulation confusing and may result in safety concerns for users.

 Parking

 Driving has traditionally been the primary element of CSUMB's transportation system.
 Low-cost parking permits and abundant spaces encourage the majority of faculty, staff, and visitors to arrive by private vehicle.
 Small lots interspersed between buildings force bicyclists and pedestrians to travel on indirect routes through parking lots and areas where there are few sidewalks or pathways.